chubbymandude/Java-Projects/README.md

 * Calculator --> Demonstrates knowledge of prefix/postfix notation and Stack ADT, as well as GUI components
 * SearchAndSortVisualization --> Demonstrates knowledge of threads, GUI, button-handling, and algorithms
-* ClassManager --> Demonstrates knowledge of Data Structures, Class Design, GUI Components and Serialization
+* ClassManager --> Demonstrates knowledge of Data Structures, Class Design, GUI Components, and Serialization
+* Cookie Clicker --> Demonstrates knowledge of GUI Components, Event Handling, Timers, Java Inheritance, and Enums